philippbosch/django-tellafriend/docs/source/templates.rst

 ``tellafriend/email.html``
 --------------------------

 This file is used to render the HTML version of the e-mail that is sent out to the recipient.
-The template context contains all of the form variables.
+The template context contains all of the form variables as well as ``full_url`` and ``url``.

 ``tellafriend/email.txt``